job-van-schipstal/video_store_service/README.md

 Many of these kinds of little projects can quickly be built!

 ![alt text](/Overview.png)
-Overview image, light blue is the existing platform and the dark blue is the scope of this project
+Overview image, light blue is the IXON platform and the dark blue is the scope of this project

 ## Installation